alifarhat40/bioacme/README.md

 norm.

 The format of probability distribution file `steady_DFS.txt` is straight-forward.
-The distribution is a vector with length same as the state space size.
+The distribution is a vector with the same length as the state space size.
 Each line of the probability distribution file is the probability of the corresponding state in the state space.
 Only the first line is exceptional, which is always "1" indicating the summation of the rest of the probability